-Since 2014, OneSignal has garnered the trust of over 900,000 marketers and developers.
-OneSignal sends approximately 6 billion messages every day, and is used by a mix of small/medium businesses and enterprise customers—major sports leagues, global media and news outlets, and telecom companies to name a few.
-OneSignal serves organizations of any size and offers 3 different plans—Free, Starter, and Pro— that cater to a variety of organizational objectives and budgets.
-The OneSignal SDK integration is seamless and, on average, it only takes about 15 minutes to implement OneSignal to start sending push notifications.
+Since 2014, OneSignal has garnered the trust of over 1.8M marketers and developers.
+OneSignal sends approximately 10 billion messages daily, and is used by a mix of small/medium businesses and enterprise customers—major sports leagues, global media and news outlets, and telecom companies to name a few.
+OneSignal serves organizations of any size and offers 4 different plans—Free, Growth, Pro, and Enterprise — that cater to various organizational objectives and budgets.
+The OneSignal SDK integration is seamless and, on average, it only takes about 15 minutes to implement OneSignal to start sending notifications.

-In contrast, OneSignal’s base product is free with no limit on the number of mobile or in-app users and up to 30,000 web subscribers.
-OneSignal’s two paid plans grant access to robust features such as enhanced segmentation, in-app messages, data exports, and advanced analytics.
+In contrast, OneSignal’s base product is free, with no limit on mobile users.
+OneSignal’s three paid plans grant access to robust features such as enhanced segmentation, in-app messages, data exports, and advanced analytics.
 Setup is easy and OneSignal regularly hosts onboarding webinars to provide best practices and help teams maximize results from the platform.
 OneSignal’s aim is to provide a great free product while offering additional enterprise-grade features and higher delivery volumes through affordable paid plans.

 Scale, Speed, & Reliability

-OneSignal and Airship both support most major mobile and web platforms, however OneSignal offers more integrations for web push with easy to use website builders like Bubble.io, Wix, SquareSpace, Weebly, and more.
-OneSignal also boasts the highest rated plugin for WordPress users with over 100K installs and has been named a WordPress VIP partner.
+OneSignal and Airship both support most major mobile and web platforms, however, OneSignal offers more integrations for web push with easy-to-use website builders like Bubble.io, Wix, SquareSpace, Weebly, and more.
+OneSignal also boasts the highest rated plugin for WordPress users and has been named a WordPress VIP partner.
 Meanwhile, Airship’s web push notification setup only formally caters to WordPress and Drupal Content Management Systems.